If you or someone you know has a gambling problem and wants help, call 1-800-Gambler.

 HORSE is actually an acronym describing a combination of five poker games:

 HORSE is played as one ‘round’ of each of its component games.
 It begins with Fixed Limit Hold'em, then rotates through Fixed Limit Omaha Hi/Lo, Razz (Seven Card Stud Low), Seven Card Stud (High Only), and finally Seven Card Stud Hi/Lo.
 When the Seven Card Stud Hi/Lo round is complete, the game goes back to Fixed Limit Hold'em, and so on.
-You can tell which game is being dealt by looking at the top border of the table window.
+You can tell which game is being dealt by looking at the top border of the table window or checking the tag that sits on the table felt.

 When switching from Omaha Hi/Lo to Razz, the button is frozen.
 That way, when the game switches back to Hold'em (after Seven Card Stud Hi/Lo), nobody skips blinds, or pays extra blinds.